cronobo/vfx/_posts/2018-06-13-introducing-nexture.md

 # A combination of data, algorithms and neural networks

-To fuel the software, we have captured human skin microstructure at an unprecedented level, using regular photogrammetric technique, but with a custom-built shape-from-shading surface reconstruction technique.
+To fuel the software, we have captured human skin microstructure at an unprecedented level, using regular photometric technique, but with a custom-built shape-from-shading surface reconstruction technique.

 The current dataset comprises 50 samples, and is in the process of being expanded to 200, to cover all a majority of variations found on actual human skin.